 Students learn how to realize the business ideas or the passion in their hearts for business.
 Concordia's school of business dean and entrepreneur catalyst, Stephen Christensen, along with other business faculty and successful business leaders and entrepreneurs provide training.
 Student teams will write business plans and learn best business practices and strategies for starting a business.
 TEA is limited to 100 high school students.
 Investment is $1,000 (financial assistance available for low-income families) for United States students and $1,500 for International students for living on campus for the week including room, board, books, field trips and classes.
 Register Now.
 Questions, call 949-214-3198 or email: [email protected].

 Concordia University is located in the beautiful and modern City of Irvine, California inside of an exclusive private residential community surrounded by $1 million plus homes, on a spectacular 70-acre hillside overlooking the surrounding cities.
 The master-planned City has been rated as the safest city in America for the past nine years.
 Read more about the City of Irvine Click Here.

 Just signed up my son!
 This program is a breath of fresh air.

 Dung Trinh, MD, The Barnabas Group

-Stephen Christensen, founder of the TEA summer program was one of the nominees for the prestigious “Excellence in Entrepreneurship Award,” taking place March 23, 2013.
+Stephen Christensen, founder of the TEA summer program, was one of the nominees for the prestigious “Excellence in Entrepreneurship Award,” in March 2013 and 2014.
 Read More.